-To qualify for the Child Tax Credit in 2016, your child must fill all of these requirements:
+To qualify for the Child Tax Credit in 2018, your child must fit all of these requirements:

-- Be your son, daughter, stepchild, foster child, adopted child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of them (for example, a grandchild or niece/nephew)
+- Is your son, daughter, stepchild, foster child, adopted child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of them (for example, a grandchild, niece, or nephew)

-- Have lived with you for more than half the year
+- Lived with you for more than half the year in 2018

-- Not pay more than half their own expenses
+- Didn't support him/herself (i.e., didn't pay more than half their own expenses)